florianneukirchen/gps_location/README.md

 # GPS Location
 Android-App written in flutter / dart to show the current location (lat lon as well as UTM), speed etc. as values and on a map.
-Allows to save waypoints and browse, and you can easily share your position or waypoints.
+Allows to save and browse waypoints, and you can easily share your position or waypoints.

 Uses flutter_map, langlong2, geolocator, proj4dart, among other packages.
 State is maneged with the provider package.